Viktorminator/phalcon-blank/README.md

 Installing the module is complete!
 Use with pleasure!
 ```
-After installing our new module will be immediately available at http://site.com/catalog
+After installing new module will be immediately available at http://site.com/catalog

 The syntax of this command:
 ```bash